Privacy Policy

 If other regional or national laws apply, we will inform you about them in the following sections.

-Contact Details of the Responsible Party
+Contact Details of the Controller

 KathaWedding – Katharina Rieplhuber